TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SH1106/README.md

 }
 ````

-This is the *platformio.ini* I used to compile the sketch in *platform.io* and run it on a *ESP32 S2 Mini*:
+This is the *platformio.ini* I used to compile the sketch in *platformio* and run it on a *ESP32 S2 Mini*:

 ````
 [env:lolin_s2_mini]